When I started doing SEO, there was so much information I was learning that I was overwhelmed.

 See what keywords you’re already ranking for.

 Look for ones not in the top positions but between positions 6 and 25.
 These are low-hanging fruit.
-You can create individual pages targeting these keywords.
+There are two ways to target them.

-How to target keywords
+How to target keywords with an existing page

 The following is 70% of on-page SEO.
 I learned this personally, but I also recently heard it from a guy who did over 400 on-page SEO experiments.
 After 400 of these rigorous experiments, he learned this too.